NVIDIA/NeMo/README.md

 The predefined configs can be found in the `conf/search_config` directory.
-Each YAML file shows one model type (GPT-3, T5 or mT5) and one model size (up to 175B parameters for GPT-3 and up to 42B parameters for T5/mT5).
+Each YAML file shows one model type (GPT-3, T5 or mT5) and one model size (up to 175B parameters for GPT-3 and up to 42B parameters for T5 and mT5).
 To run the desired config, we will need to modify the `search_config` parameter in the `conf/config.yaml` file.
 For example, if we wish to run a 5B GPT-3 model, we can set this value to `gpt3/5b` (the .yaml ending should not be included).